-RPA investigated the potential for open pit mining of the Indicated and Inferred Mineral Resources, using REE prices appropriate for a PEA.
+RPA investigated the potential for open pit mining of the Sep.
+30, 2011 Indicated and Inferred Mineral Resources.
 Open pit and underground mining options were evaluated with run of mine (ROM) material being processed at a rate of 3,000 tpd to 4,000 tpd in a process plant on site producing a mixed rare earth product.
 At estimated operating costs, open pit mining was found to be the more profitable option.